 If you are unsure of your precinct location, visit the Illinois State Board of Elections website.
 After a few questions to obtain your home address, it will provide the precinct number and location where you will go to vote as well as list which district elections within the state you are able to vote in.

-Currently the City of Edwardsville does not issue license to dog / cat owners.
-The city does however have leash laws that allow owners to have their pets on city streets as long as they remain on a leash.
-Edwardsville has two dog park locations which allow your dog to be off their leash.
-The fenced in natural grass and treed dog run located at Joe Glik Park and large turf dog park off Schwarz Street.
+The City of Edwardsville does not issue a license to dog and/or cat owners.
+The City does, however, have leash laws that allow owners to have their pets on City streets as long as they remain on a leash.
+Edwardsville has two park locations where dogs are allowed to be off their leash within the designated areas.
 Both are free to the public.
-These two dog friendly locations are:
+These two dog-friendly locations are:

-For more information about these and other Edwardsville parks, go to www.cityofedwardsville.com/475/List-of-Parks-in-Edwardsville.
+For more information about these and other Edwardsville parks, go to: cityofedwardsville.com/475/List-of-Parks-in-Edwardsville

 Leaf burning is banned by ordinance within the city limits of Edwardsville.
 The City of Edwardsville provides curbside lawn and leaf pickup to its residents.

 We are proud to say that there is no cost to citizens of Edwardsville who live inside the city limits when calling for a fire truck.
 This includes services regarding:

 Please contact the City Clerk's office at 618-692-7500 or by email for further details and costs of the City of Edwardsville's ambulance service.

 Unfortunately, no you cannot hide your fire hydrant.
 Having fire hydrants clearly visible and accessible from the street is very important for quick access in times of emergency.
 This is so important, that fire hydrant installation and maintenance is regulated by Illinois State Law.

 If you have questions about your ambulance bill, please contact the City Clerks office by phone at 618-692-7500, or send questions to the Clerk's email, or mail your questions to: